elastic/ecs/rfcs/text/0022-remove-process-ppid.md

 The `process.ppid` field has been part of ECS since 1.0.0.
 The `process.parent.*` fields were later introduced in ECS 1.3.0, including `process.parent.pid`.
 Both fields serve the same purpose: capture the process identifier (PID) of a process' parent.

-There's no need to have two fields capturing the same value, and to avoid duplication or user confusion, one of the fields should be removed.
-With all of the parent process fields are now included in ECS with the `process.parent.*` nesting, `process.ppid` should be deprecated and then later removed.
+There's no need to have two fields to capture the same value and to avoid unneeded duplication and confusion, one of the fields should be removed.
+All of the parent process fields are now included in ECS with the `process.parent.*` nesting, and `process.ppid` should be deprecated and later removed.

 ## Fields